nrfconnect/sdk-nrf/samples/bluetooth/central_and_peripheral_hr/README.rst

    :header: heading
    :rows: nrf5340dk_nrf5340_cpuapp_and_cpuapp_ns, nrf52840dk_nrf52840, nrf52dk_nrf52832, nrf52833dk_nrf52833, nrf52833dk_nrf52820, nrf21540dk_nrf52840

-Bluetooth® LE Central Role only:
+To test just the Bluetooth® LE Central Role operation, you need one of the following setups:

-  The sample requires a smartphone or a tablet running a compatible application.
+  * A smartphone or a tablet running a compatible application.

-  You can test the application with the :ref:`zephyr:peripheral_hr` sample.
+  * Another development kit running the :ref:`zephyr:peripheral_hr` sample.
     See the documentation for that sample for detailed instructions.

-Relay mode:
+To test the Relay mode operation, you need one of the following setups:

-  The sample requires a smartphone or a tablet running a compatible application.
+  * A smartphone or a tablet running a compatible application.

-  You can test the application with the :ref:`zephyr:bluetooth_central_hr` and :ref:`zephyr:peripheral_hr` samples.
-  You need additional two development kits for testing with these two samples.
+  * Two additional development kits running :ref:`zephyr:bluetooth_central_hr` and :ref:`zephyr:peripheral_hr` samples.

-  You can also mix devices for this sample.
+You can also mix devices when testing this sample.
-  For an echo test, you only need one additional device.
+For a simple echo test, you only need one additional device.
-  For example, you can use a smartphone providing the HRS functionality and a development kit running the :ref:`zephyr:bluetooth_central_hr` sample.
+Alternatively, you can use a smartphone providing the HRS functionality and a development kit running the :ref:`zephyr:bluetooth_central_hr` sample.

 User interface
 **************